SimonSubokLee/ston-docs-son/admin/bandwidth_control.rst

 Bandwidth Throttling
 ====================================

-BT(Bandwidth Throttling) dynamically controls client transfer bandwidth for each session.
-Media files usually include V(Video) and A(Audio) headers, as seen in the figure below.
+Bandwidth Throttling (BT) is a function that can dynamically regulate the client transfer bandwidth for each session.
+Media files are generally comprised of Video (V) and Audio (A) headers, as seen below.

 .. figure:: img/conf_media_av.png
    :align: center

-   The header is not a subject of BT.
+   BT is not concerned with headers.

-The header gets bigger when the play-time is longer or the key frame cycle is shorter.
-Therefore, if the media file can be recognized, the header has to be transferred without limiting bandwidth for smooth playback.
+The headers get bigger when the play-time is longer or the key frame cycle is shorter.
+Therefore, if the media file can be recognized, the headers are transferred without a bandwidth limit for smoother playback.
+As seen in the following image, it is after the headers are fully transferred that BT starts.
-BT starts after the header transfer is completed, as shown below.

 .. figure:: img/conf_bandwidththrottling2.png
    :align: center

-   Operational Scenario
+   Operation scenario

 ::